 - Use payment methodologies and systems such as capitation, Prospective Payment Systems, case mix and health insurance policies to evaluate the revenue cycle management process.

-- Obtain Certified Coding Associate through AHIMA (American Health Information Management Association), Certified Professional Coder through AAPC (American Association of Professional Coders).
+- Obtain Certified Professional Coder Certification through AAPC (American Academy of Professional Coders).

-HIM graduates will be able to work at acute care hospitals, clinics, behavioral healthcare facilities, hospice, home care, health care government agencies, EHR vendors, insurance companies, and Managed Care Organizations.
-Opportunities for certification include Certified Professional Coder (CPC), Certified Professional Coder, CCA – Certified Coding Association, and others.
+HIM graduates will be able to work at acute care hospitals, clinics, behavioral healthcare facilities, hospice, home care, healthcare government agencies, EHR vendors, insurance companies, and Managed Care Organizations

 Students entering the HIM program must meet the college’s general admissions requirements, as well as program specific admission requirements.
 Program specific admission requirements include:

-- Completion of the Health Information Management Application for Admission packet and letter of intent, including criminal background check.
+- Completion of the Health Information Management Application for Admission packet, including a letter of intent and criminal background check and drug screening.